Arthur Morris/BIRDS AS ART

 The Saving the Whites (and lots more!)
 Video

 My two biggest challenges when optimizing images are getting the BLUEs just right, and restoring detail to the WHITEs and highlights of properly exposed raw files.
 There are four things that I do to accomplish the latter.
 All are covered in detail in this 21+ minute video, along with a dirty trick to try if the first four do not work perfectly.
 Sit with me at my laptop as I teach you how to save the WHITEs.
-I begin with the raw conversions of two different raw files, today’s featured Snowy Owl image, and Joe Usewicz’s spoonbill image that was featured in the Extraordinary Over-Exposed (?)
+I begin with the raw conversions of two different raw files, first with the Snowy Owl image featured here, and then with Joe Usewicz’s spoonbill image that was featured in the Extraordinary Over-Exposed (?)
 Spoonbill/Saving the WHITEs Optimization blog post here.

 In addition to learning how to save the WHITEs (in both images), you will learn how to expand canvas using the amazingly convenient Content-Aware Crop Tool, to set the White Balance (color temperature), to set the WHITE and BLACK points, see Digital Eye Doctor and RawDigger in action, learn to make a Color Range Selection, and lots more.